adityaramesh/ccbase/README.md

 # Introduction

-This library is a collection of utilties (distinct from the standard `utility` library) which provides a collection of useful header files that make life easier.
-A description of each header file is provieded below.
+This library is a collection of utilties that aim to minimize the complexity of code that needs to be written in order to accomplish some common tasks, without compromising on efficiencty or legibility.
+Examples of these common tasks include printing and parsing data, or writing unit tests.
+This library requires a C++11-conformant compiler.

 # `format.hpp`